 - An emergency situation

-In the UK all a patient’s aftercare is provided free of charge on the NHS, but this is not the case for most other countries.
 Colostomy bags are very expensive, in the unlikely event that the local pharmacy would have them in stock.
-Imagine the humiliation if you couldn’t get one and had to make your own out of leaky carrier bags – something that frequently happens in the 3rd world.
+Imagine the humiliation if you couldn’t get one and had to make your own out of leaky carrier bags – something that frequently happens in poorer countries.
+We have seen one young teenage boy using a tin can that he strapped to his belly.

 Jacob’s Well helps people, particularly in West Africa and Moldova by sending the ostomy supplies that otherwise they would not have, enabling patients to live a dignified life.
 We are very grateful to receive any donation of unwanted Ostomy products including pouches (even if they have been pre-cut) and accessories.
 We can also accept lotions, powder, sprays, gels and wipes – provided they are unopened.